epfl-ada/ada-2025-project-adacore42/README.md

 ## **Proposed Additional Datasets**

-<center> *List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
+*List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.*

 1. **Five datasets are used to construct an exhaustive list of occupations**:
    - [**O*NET**](https://www.onetonline.org/find/all)